Levintsky/ML-tutorial/Generative/Gan.md

 	- Conclusion 1: Both gradient penalties (GAN-GP and DRAGAN-NS) help when training non-saturating GANs, by making the models more robust to hyperparameters.
 	- The non-saturating GAN trained with gradient penalties produces better sample (IS)
 	- WGAN-GP models perform best on Color MNIST and CIFAR-10.
-- Lars Mescheder, Andreas Geiger, and Sebastian Nowozin.
+- L Mescheder, A Geiger, and S Nowozin.
 Which training methods for GANs do actually converge?
 ICML'18.
 - A Odena, J Buckman, C Olsson, T B. Brown, C Olah, C Raffel, and I Goodfellow.
 Is generator conditioning causally related to GAN performance?
 ICML'18.
 	- Follow Pennington et al., 2017 to analyze Jacobian;
 	- Jacobian generally becomes ill-conditioned at the beginning of training: a good cluster in which the condition number stays the same or even gradually decreases, and a "bad cluster", in which the condition number continues to grow